DILCISBoard/E-ARK-AIP/index.md

 ## Version and generation of an AIP

-Information packages are permanent: more precisely the information they contain is assumed to be permanent and always describing the same unaltered conceptual entity.
+Information packages are permanent: more precisely the information they contain is assumed to be permanent and always describes the same unaltered conceptual entity.
 Nevertheless, the way in which this information is represented may change.

 For the purposes of the AIP format specification, the concept *AIP version* is